trolie/spec/docs/decision-log/seasonal-ratings-schedule.md

 can differ significantly between grid operators:

 * Assumed start and end dates can be different.
-* The FERC order specifies only that they must be updated _at least_ anually.
+* The FERC order specifies only that they must be updated _at least_ annually.
 In practice, the times they may be changed can be different.

 The diagram below illustrates an example of rating providers with different season definitions.
 Consider the challenges for `Transmission Provider 1` to exchange seasonal ratings with `Ratings Provider A` and `Transmission Provider 2`: